-Delhi is definitely a place giving meaning to ‘don’t judge a book by it’s cover’.
+Delhi is definitely a place giving meaning to ‘don’t judge a book by its cover’.
 Before all Dilli-lites write me off, hear me out.
-It is a place that can seem grey and messy, but if you look closely it is filled with colourful treasures, in the nooks and corners of the city.
+It is a place that can seem grey and messy, but if you look closely it is filled with colorful treasures, in the nooks and corners of the city.
 Here I’m not referring to the elaborate malls, that stands tall along the main roads, but the small cafe’s and restaurants, local markets and shops that you won’t just find – unless you know what you’re looking for or where to look.
 This is my take on a city guide for all looking for organic and natural choices for eating, personal care, clothing and just generally living.

-Where to buy food
+Where to buy groceries

 The Altitude Store

-Located on the funky and luxurious market of Meherchand, The Altitude Store, makes for a great visit – even if you’re not doing your weekly food shopping.
-It is probably the place I’ve found here in Delhi with most options in one place, selling everything from organic fresh vegetables and other food, household and personal care items and their own range of ready made food – called Altitude Fine Foods.
-Basically every natural and organic item I’ve found in Delhi is sold in Altitude – so in that way it’s a single stop destination for anyone wanting to get a kick start on natural living.
+Located on the funky and luxurious market of Meherchand, The Altitude Store makes for a great visit – even if you’re not doing your weekly food shopping.
+It is probably the place I’ve found here in Delhi with most options in one place, selling everything from organic fresh vegetables and other food, household and personal care items and their own range of ready-made food – called Altitude Fine Foods.
+Basically, every natural and organic item I’ve found in Delhi is sold in Altitude – so in that way, it’s a single stop destination for anyone wanting to get a kick start on natural living.

 Organic Farmers Market Delhi